North vs South Island | Which To Visit?

 Streaks ahead of the North Island, the South Island's mountainous landscape plays host to over 3,000 glaciers that cover an area of at least one hectare (2.5 acres).
 To top this off, in the last ice age giant glaciers carved out beautiful valleys along the south-western coast of the South Island, allowing the ocean to fill them in, creating stunning fiords, accessible today.
 Our most famous being Milford Sound.
 With some of the most accessible glaciers in the world, New Zealand is one of the few places where you can walk on a glacier, trek through a rainforest and chill at the beach all in one day.

-You can’t beat the World Heritage Walking Tour to really embrace glaciers and fiords!
-Really get to know Milford Sound (our most well-known fiord), with a boat cruise and a thrilling ride on a helicopter on the way to an incredible wilderness lodge.
-Top this with an interpretive boat trip to the terminal face of the Tasman Glacier (New Zealand’s longest glacier) and the opportunity to explore the rest of the glacier on a glacier hike or a walk to the Hooker Glacier with incredible views up to Aoraki/Mt Cook.
+You can’t beat our Masterpiece trip to really embrace glaciers and fiords!
+Really get to know Milford Sound (our most well-known fiord), with a boat cruise through its mesmerizing landscape and a spectacular day hike on one of Fiordland's best hikes - the Routeburn Track to Key Summit.
+Top this with a boat trip to the terminal face of the Tasman Glacier (New Zealand’s longest glacier) and the opportunity to explore the rest of the glacier on a glacier hike or a walk to the Hooker Glacier with incredible views up to Aoraki/Mt Cook.

 WINNER - SOUTH ISLAND